ctavispost/personalPortfolio/project02.md

 ###Users
 To avoid waiting or rushing pointlessly, people need to know:
-- which bus is next
+- Which bus is next
-- when their bus is coming
+- When their bus is coming

 ###Client
-The city has data to share with riders, but needs information structure and an app design:
-- Focus on arrivals for one stop, Washington & State
+The city has data to share with riders, but needs information architecture and an app design focused on arrivals for one stop, Washington & State.
 </section>

 <section markdown="1">
 ##Solution

-A three screen app with:
+A three screen app with a:
-- a list of incoming buses showing destinations, arrival times, and alerts.
+- List of incoming buses showing destinations, arrival times, and alerts
-- a map with stops.
+- Map with stops
-- a search feature, including basic trip planning.
+- Search feature, including basic trip planning
 </section>

 <section markdown="1">